Loan-to-Value Calculator

 Practical Tips

-- Keep LTV at or below 80% to avoid PMI — that threshold saves you hundreds per month.
+- Keep LTV at or below 80% to avoid PMI — that threshold saves you hundreds per month. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-- For investment properties, most lenders require 75-80% LTV (20-25% down) regardless of PMI.
+- For investment properties, most lenders require 75-80% LTV (20-25% down) regardless of PMI. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-- You can request PMI removal once your LTV drops to 78% through payments, or 80% with a new appraisal showing appreciation.
+- You can request PMI removal once your LTV drops to 78% through payments, or 80% with a new appraisal showing appreciation. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - CLTV (combined LTV) includes all liens — a second mortgage or HELOC increases your combined LTV.
+The impact of this change compounds over time, so even a modest adjustment in this direction typically produces measurable improvements within the first month of implementation.

-- A lower LTV unlocks better interest rates — lenders offer their best rates below 60% LTV.
+- A lower LTV unlocks better interest rates — lenders offer their best rates below 60% LTV. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 Frequently Asked Questions